sbrzt/sirius/data_model/development/03/motivating-scenario.md

 To summarize: an opportunistic theft event is expected in the museum approximately once every 25 years, most likely affecting 1 original object of the collection on display or a tiny fraction of the heritage asset value per event, resulting in a total loss of the stolen item.

 ## Example 03
-Deterioration by exposure to volatile substances released by cardboard boxes is a 'cumulative process' risk.
+Deterioration by exposure to volatile substances released by cardboard boxes is another risk, this time for an archive and its collections.
 For a period of 30 years, the A-score is A=3 (low estimate), A=3.5 (probable estimate), A=4 (high estimate).

-Observations on similar archival collections in the same kind of boxes show a tiny loss of value in each item affected over 30 years.
+Observations on similar archival collections show a tiny loss of value in each item affected over 30 years.
 The B-score is B=1.5 (low estimate), B=2 (probable estimate), B=2.5 (high estimate).

 Only a tiny fraction of the heritage asset value is expected to be affected per event.
 The C-score is C=1.5 (low estimate), C=2 (probable estimate), C=2.5 (high estimate).